pethakamsettyruchitha-maker/AmFoss-Tasks/Task-03/README.md

 # **Question 3: EASY**<br/>
 ## ***2469.
 Convert The Temperature***<br/>
 ###  **Celsius to Kelvin**<br/>
-To convert celsius to kelvin we have to add 273.15 to the celcius value
+To convert celsius to kelvin we have to add 273.15 to the celsius value
 ### **Celsius to Fahrenheit** <br/>
 To convert Celsius to Fahrenheit, we have to multiply the celsius value by 1.8 and then add 32